dram55/MarioMaker2OCR/readme.md

             - Break from logic.

 ### Create your own overlays
 In the `\web` directory you will see 2 overlays to use/modify as an example.
-This directory is where the web server will be hosted from, any web apps created here can be used as a stream overlay.
+This directory is where the web server will be hosted, any web apps created here can be used as a stream overlay.

-The apps can read in the broadcasted websockets listed below and display the information as desired.
+The apps can read in the broadcasted websocket messages listed below and display the information as desired.

 ![](screenshots/web.jpg)